barsoom/devbook/code_review/README.md

 If someone points out a [styleguide](/barsoom/devbook/tree/master/styleguide#how-and-when-to-follow-this-styleguide) violation, fix it.
 If you want to debate it, take that debate to the styleguide – after fixing it.

+### Don't obey comments you don't understand or agree with.

+Every review comment should be seen as a suggestion.
+Don't follow them blindly because of things like the reviewer's seniority.

+Ask questions (in person, if that helps) until you understand and agree that the change would be an improvement.

+If you don't understand their point, don't change it until you do.

+If you understand and still disagree, don't change it.

+Understanding their point means understanding the *underlying* reasons this would be good or bad ("not DRYing this up could easily lead to bugs here").
+An appeal to authority ("DHH says this is the right way") or to rules or smells ("this is not DRY", "this violates SRP") is not enough.

 ### If you're asked for clarification, clarify in the *source*.

 If a reviewer asks what a piece of documentation or a snippet of code means, don't just reply in the review tool; try to clarify the documentation or code itself.